 - Peace of mind for those really concerned.

-Most mold consultants will perform a mold survey that includes some form of microbial lab analysis.
+Most environmental consultants will perform a survey that includes some form of microbial lab analysis.
 Like testing for any pollutant, there myriad ways to collect samples and have them analyzed in the lab.

 Here are a few of the more common testing methods:

-- Spore trap: A known amount of air is drawn over a greased slide.
-The slide is analyzed by a mold testing lab technician who can extrapolate a “spore per cubic meter” number for each sample.
+A known amount of air is drawn over a greased slide.
+The slide is analyzed by a lab technician who can extrapolate a “spore per cubic meter” number for each sample.
 Spores can be identified to the genus level, but not to the species level.
 Penicillium and Aspergillus cannot be distinguished between each other in this microscopic analysis.
-Comparing indoor samples to other samples from outdoors and elsewhere indoors can help a mold expert draw conclusions about a building.
+Comparing indoor samples to other samples from outdoors and elsewhere indoors can help draw conclusions about a building.

-- Bulk mold testing: A tape lift or swap or bulk building material such as a small sample of drywall can be analyzed through a microscope.
-This mold testing method has the same limitations as a spore trap.
+A tape lift or swap or bulk building material such as a small sample of drywall can be analyzed through a microscope.
+This method has the same limitations as a spore trap.

-- Environmental Relative Moldiness Index (ERMI) or Polymerase Chain Reaction (PCR): This method utilizes microbial DNA analysis to identify molds to the species level, but only a relatively few species of mold have been catalogued so unfortunately this rapid testing method can miss the majority of molds present.
+This method utilizes microbial DNA analysis to identify species level, but only a relatively few species have been cataloged so unfortunately, this rapid testing method can miss the majority of molds present.
 Many environmental doctors and naturopaths are familiar with this method and it has gained more traction in recent years.

-- Culturing mold: Viable mold spores can be sent to a mold testing lab to be cultured.
-The spores are placed on petri dishes with a selected growing medium, sufficient moisture is provided and the temperatures are regulated to simulate optimal growing conditions.
-Some spores may be present (and toxigenic and allergenic) but not viable and therefore will not grown and colonize.
+Viable mold spores can be sent to a testing lab to be cultured.
+The spores are placed on Petri dishes with a selected growing medium, sufficient moisture is provided and the temperatures are regulated to simulate optimal growing conditions.
+Some spores may be present (and toxigenic and allergenic) but not viable and therefore will not grow and colonize.
 Mold colonies that do form can be identified down to the species level.
-This form of analysis takes the longest compared to all options presented here, and fewer mold testing companies are offering viable mold testing.
+This form of analysis takes the longest compared to all options presented here, and fewer testing companies are offering this viable method.

-Mold Clearance Testing involves mold sampling before and after mold remediation.
+Clearance Testing involves sampling before and after remediation.
 Pre-mitigation samples quantify mold spore counts, identify any particularly virulent species, and creates a baseline for remediation.
-The post-mitigation “clearance” samples confirm if mold remediation was performed properly and the space was thoroughly cleaned before containment is taken down.
+The post-mitigation “clearance” samples confirm if remediation was performed properly and space was thoroughly cleaned before containment is taken down.

 Bay Area Mold Testing Case Studies

-- Walnut Creek mold testing for multi-family building in retirement community
+- Walnut Creek mold testing for multi-family building in a retirement community

 - Santa Rosa mold inspection for school